jamesnvc/occasionallycogent/_drafts/strength-sports.md

   1. Braemar stone: a 20-26lb stone is thrown as far as possible without an approach (like shotput, but your feet can't move before throwing)
   2. Open stone: a 16-22lb stone is thrown as far as possible, approaching however you like (so, like shotput but with a rock instead of a nice sphere)
   3. Light hammer: a 16lb weight on a long shaft is spun around the head and thrown as far as possible (similar to the Olympic hammer, but typically thrown with feet planted, instead of spinning like a top)
+  4. Heavy hammer: like light hammer, but with a 22lb weight.
+  5. Light weight for distance (often abbreviated LWFD): a 28lb weight on a chain is thrown as far as possible.
+Athletes typically take a spinning approach, somewhat reminiscent of Olympic hammer throwers.
+  6. Heavy weight for distance (HWFD): Like the LWFD, but with a 56lb weight.
+It hurts a lot.
+  7. Weight over bar, or WOB.
+Throwing the same 56lb weight (but with a shorter chain) vertically over a bar.
+  8. The signature event of highland games, the caber.
+A long log is balanced on the end in the hands, then the athlete tries to make it turn perfectly end-over-end.
+Unlike the other events, this one is about accuracy, not distance.
+  9. The sheaf (not sheep!) toss.
+Throwing a 20lb bale using a pitchfork for height.
+I believe this is exclusively a North American event.

+{% include giphy.html giphy="3o7TKKsjEGWu4QI7RK" width=480 height=270 caption="Heavy weight for distance" %}

 One thing I've found that I really like about training for highland games is that I actually feel like an athlete again.
 I think I'd gotten to used to fairly static, slow movements, so needing to move explosively and with coordination was a pretty fun thing.